 What are the benefits of implementing a cloud contact centre solution?
 Why should organisations consider migrating to a cloud contact centre?

 The recent global pandemic has really highlighted many of the benefits of the cloud, with a particular focus on the ability to allow staff to work remotely and flexibly, which has been vital to continuing customer service operations.

 However, this agility is not the only benefit.
 With cloud contact centre solutions, organisations are able to scale up and down quickly and for many there is an attraction around paying-as-you-go and for what you consume, as opposed to a larger upfront cost.

 You free up your internal IT staff and gain best-in-class security and reliability, as well as access to the latest innovations, such as AI, from your suppliers.

-However, again, cloud is not right for everyone, as mitigating factors like the need for legacy system integration for example, may make an on-premise or hybrid solution a better fit for your needs.
+However, again, the cloud is not right for everyone, as mitigating factors like the need for legacy system integration, for example, may make an on-premise or hybrid solution a better fit for your needs.

 What are the common misconceptions people have about cloud contact centres?

 In my experience, there are several major misconceptions that can hold back organisations from embracing the cloud.
 The first and probably largest is a concern about security and compliance (such as with the PCI process).
 Clearly, you are moving your data off-premise, but cloud vendors invest heavily in security and meeting the latest standards.
 And, because they are working with a wide range of clients they have the resources to develop deep specialisms and skills insecurity that would be beyond what a single organisation could build on its own.
 You can run processes such as PCI in the cloud, achieving compliance by putting the right security and auditing measures in place.